jundalisay/superb/content/en/faq.md

 {{< /r >}}

 {{< l ava="sp" >}}
 Correct.
 We add the word 'smart.'
 Similarly, we add 'super' to 'physics' to set it apart.
+This is supported by Francis Bacon who called 'natural magic' as part of metaphysics.
+{{< /l >}}

+{{< q a="Bacon" >}}
+Superstitious narrations of sorceries, witchcrafts, dreams, divinations, and the like, where there is an assurance and clear evidence of the fact, should not be excluded altogether.
+This is because it is not yet known in what cases and how far effects attributed to superstition do participate of natural causes.
+Therefore, howsoever the practice of such things is to be condemned, yet from the speculation and consideration of them, light may be taken for the further understanding of Nature.
+<cite>Book 2 Part 1, The Proficience And Advancement Of Learning Simplified</cite>
+{{< /q >}}

+{{< l ava="sp" >}}
-Socratic dialectics makes up the core of this 'super' upgrade.
+Socratic Dialectics makes up the core of this 'super' upgrade as part of the process of data gathering, probing, and experimenting.
 {{< /l >}}

 {{< r ava="asker" >}}